MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

 * Somebody, who has experience with gamification.
 * Somebody, who has contacts to politics and knows how to advertise.

+## Advertisement Site

+I actually want advertisement.
+But I want also to easily keep track of it.
+I don't want to look at stuff just to see that the advertisment was old.
+And I don't want advertisment when I have lots to do and no time to buy things anyway.

+So giving people the possibility to go to a website and look at advertisment the way they want might be very interesting.

 ## Wikipedia AI
 Try to categorize images in
 [Category:Uncategorized images](https://en.wikipedia.org/wiki/Category:Uncategorized_images)